Scholarships & Giving

 Just prior to his passing in 2016, Ron Purkapile had a conversation with Everett Schlisner about possible alternate uses for the Plainview Academy (PVA) alumni account: Why not establish a fund benefitting South Dakota students who wished to attend Dakota Adventist Academy?
 Donors would also be able to donate to this fund so that it would continue to grow and benefit South Dakota students.

-At their last official business meeting June 2016, Plainview Academy alumni wholeheartedly embraced the idea and established the PVA-Ron Purkapile South Dakota Student Scholarship.
+At their last official business meeting in June 2016, Plainview Academy alumni wholeheartedly embraced the idea and established the PVA-Ron Purkapile South Dakota Student Scholarship.
 This scholarship offers grants to benefit students whose home church is located in South Dakota and who are attending Dakota Adventist Academy.
-Students must maintain a grade point average of 2.5 or greater and maintain good citizenship standing and will be selected annually by the scholarship committee.
+Students must maintain a grade point average of 2.5 or greater, maintain good citizenship standing, and will be selected annually by the scholarship committee.

 Anyone wishing to make a donation to the fund should make their check out to Dakota Conference Corporation, memo PVA-Purkapile Scholarship, and mailed to Dakota Conference of Seventh-day Adventists, 7200 N Washington St, Bismarck, ND 58503-6301.